CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 #### OPS.1.1.2.A17 IT Administration in the Four-Eyes Principle (CI)

 For particularly safety-critical systems, access to identifiers with administrative authorizations SHOULD be implemented in such a way that two employees are required for this.
-Each IT administrator SHOULD perform the pending administrative activities while being controlled by another IT administrator.
+One IT administrator SHOULD perform each of the upcoming administrative tasks while being controlled by another IT administrator.

 #### OPS.1.1.2.A18 Consistent logging of administrative activities (CI)